KASTAZWA_:

 The East India company was settled around 1600 to trade commodities as cotton, silk, sugar, salt, spices and tea in the Indian ocean region and east Asia.
 With the company the British empire of India also sees its debut.
 The company gained more and more power, assuming direct control of India around 1868.
 The British empire “the empire of which the sun never sets” was probably the largest empire in history and became a fully global power involving around 400 millions people.
 The empire saw its decline after the world wars that affected Europe in the XX century.

-II.
+III.
 Truth to nature

-III. pre-Raphaelites
+IV. pre-Raphaelites

 The pre-Raphaelites movement was formed by a group of English painters in 1848.
 The group was standing for intensity and complexion of production, rejecting mannerism (distortion, asymmetry and tension), a movement that was born in contraposition to classical poses, mostly “corrupted” by the work of Raphael (at least according to them).